 Notify the Assistant State Construction and Materials Engineer, by telephone or by e-mail, when the district construction and materials engineer will be absent from the district for more than one day to avoid a fruitless visit by main office personnel.

 105.9.3 Daily Work Reports

 The Daily Work Report (DWR) is a detailed and factual listing of work performed on the project, including certain specific information and general remarks, as necessary, to provide complete information on the day’s work.
-The Diary includes confirmation and acceptance of DWR entries and separate remarks in support of the DWR entries.
 Refer to Daily Work Reports for additional daily work report guidelines.

-The resident engineer must maintain a daily resident engineer's diary (Diary Remarks) for each project, or combination of projects, let as a single contract, and each inspector responsible for a major operation must keep a separate daily record (DWR Remarks).
-The resident engineer's diary need not repeat the inspector's detailed entries but should provide brief daily comments indicating general oversight of the project, and greater detail and the resident engineer’s perspective of extraordinary events as may occur on, or related to, the project.
-While the resident engineer may designate an individual to create the resident engineer’s diary entries under certain circumstances, it is preferred that the resident engineer make these diary entries a routine part of every day.
+The Resident Engineer will maintain a daily Resident Engineer's diary (Diary Remarks) for each project, or combination of projects, let as a single contract, for those contracts which charge Working Days – either as overall contract time or with a Milestone.
+Each inspector responsible for a major operation must keep a separate daily record (DWR Remarks).
+The Resident Engineer's diary need not repeat the inspector's detailed entries but should provide brief daily comments indicating general oversight of the project, and greater detail and the Resident Engineer’s perspective of extraordinary events as may occur on, or related to, the project.
+The diary will indicate whether each day is chargeable.
+While the Resident Engineer may designate an individual to create the Resident Engineer’s diary entries under certain circumstances, it is preferred that the Resident Engineer make these diary entries a routine part of every day.

 The DWR must contain a day-by-day record of all significant items relating to the project.
 Since it may become important evidence in settlement of claims, or establishment of responsibilities or liabilities, it is essential that notes be complete.

 A partial list of items to be noted in the DWR, Diary and associated remarks are: